Naveen-8247/Echor-Tech-Task/README.md

   ],
   "reversed_sentence": "Node.js and JavaScript with working love I" }

-▶ How to Run the Project Locally npm install node server.js
+▶ How to Run Locally

-Server runs at:
+bash
+Copy code
+npm install
+node server.js
+The server will run at:

+arduino
+Copy code
 http://localhost:5000